 Projection

-In 1897, the Bund (General Union of Jewish Workers of Lithuania, Poland and Russia) was founded within the Yiddishland.
+In 1897, the Bund (General Union of Jewish Workers from Lithuania, Poland and Russia) was founded within Yiddishland.
 Its role was major on the cultural and social level in Eastern Europe.

 Conference

-The Bund in Ukraine – General Union of Jewish Workers of Lithuania, Poland and Russia
+The Bund in Ukraine – General Union of Jewish Workers from Lithuania, Poland and Russia

-By Henri Minczeles, historian, journalist, specialist in the Jewish communities of Eastern Europe.
+By Henri Minczeles, historian, journalist, specialist of the Jewish communities of Eastern Europe.

 Register on the Memorial website